official-Auralin/Auralin_Viewport/README.md

 ## Usage
 - Use the slash command `/avp` to open the configuration menu.
 - Adjust the sliders to change the viewport margins.
+Optionally you can use the text box for more control: you must press enter after entering a value for it to make a change.
-- Click the 'Save & Reload' button to apply changes This is recommended after every change.
-Due to the World Frame's aspect ratio being changed, the client will likely crash if you wait to save or make multiple changes without saving.
+- Click the 'Save & Reload' button to apply changes, if you close without saving you will be prompted to 'Save & Reload' or cancel.

 ## Configuration
 ### Slash Commands